TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 > __Before starting__
 >
-> Since this post is the first of a series (I hope), we will go together through the steps needed to customize Alfresco and especially how to organize a project.
-The customization of Alfresco will be done using the all-in-one Maven archetype.
+> Since this post is the first of a series (I hope), we will go together through the steps needed to start a project that extends/customizes Alfresco.
+Our project will use the All-in-one Maven archetype.
 A minimum of knowledge on